hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 {% include requirements.html content="This tutorial guides through the installation of [*open TELEMAC-MASCARET*](http://www.opentelemac.org/) on [Debian Linux](https://www.debian.org/).
 Because TELEMAC-MASCARET has some very specific dependencies and running numerical models may occupy all available system capacities, it is highly recommended to install the program on a Virtual Machine (VM).
 Read more on the [Virtual Machines (VMs)](vm.html) page for installing Debian Linux on a Virtual Machine.
 Make sure to be able to use the [GNOME *Terminal*](vm.html#terminal)." %}

-{% include note.html content="This page only guides through the installation of TELEMAC-MASCARET.
-A tutorial page for running a hydro-morphodynamic model with TELEMAC-MASCARET is under construction." %}
+{% include note.html content="This page only guides through the installation of TELEMAC.
+A tutorial page for running a hydro-morphodynamic model with TELEMAC is under construction." %}

 ## Install mandatory Prerequisites (Part 1)

-Open TELEMAC-MASCARET requires some software for downloading source files, compiling, and running the program.
+Working with *open TELEMAC-MASCARET* requires some software for downloading source files, compiling, and running the program.
+In the following, we only refer to the software as *TELEMAC* because *MASCARET* is a one-dimensional (1D) model and the here presented numerical simulation schemes focus on two-dimensional (2D) and three-dimensional (3D) modelling.

 Mandatory prerequisites are:
 * *Python* (use *Python3* in the latest releases)